(CIVILIZATION in MESOPOTAMIA – continued)

 Sargon established his capital near Kish, at a city called Agade (not to be located by modern archaeologists).
 His kingdom became known as Akkad – derived from the name Agade.
-His warriors became an aristocracy that lived off the taxes collected from conquered farmers and artisans.
+His warriors became an aristocracy that lived off the taxes collected from conquered Sumerian and perhaps Semitic farmers and artisans.
 And his empire became commercial, with fortresses at strategic points along its trade routes.
 These were times in West Asia (the Middle East) when bronze weapons had replaced those of stone, and supplying an army with bronze weapons required control over trade routes that gave access to the tin and copper from which bronze is made.
 Perhaps responding to this need for tin and copper, Sargon extended his empire northwest into Syria, and some scholars speculate that he crossed the Taurus Mountains and extended his empire into the center of Asia Minor.
 He placed governors throughout his empire to rule in his name.
 He built himself a library of thousands of clay tablets.
 And to help unite his empire he built an efficient system of roads and a postal service.

 Sargon passed power to his son, creating a new dynasty of kings.
 Around 2150 BCE, during the rule of Sargon's grandson, Naramsin, a wave of nomads called Gutians from the Zagros mountains (in the east) overran the empire.
 Why Naramsin’s forces were unable to defeat the invaders is unknown.
 His empire may have been weakened by drought and famine or by plague.
 But like the Sumerians, the Akkadian people saw adversity as the work of displeased gods, and they interpreted the Gutian invasion as the result of their Goddess Inanna having left them because of Naramsin's sins.
 The invaded saw the Gutian invasion as the result of the Goddess Inanna having left them because of Naram-Sin's sins.